 - Simulate the changes in climate, nitrogen deposition and exposure to ozone in mountain ecosystems as a consequence of greenhouse gas and air pollution emission scenarios.

-- Modell the effect of the mountain ecosystems in the Scandinavian, French and Spanish study areas in response to the developed climate and air pollution (AP) scenarios.
+- Describe the impact on the mountain ecosystems in the Scandinavian, French and Spanish study areas in response to the developed climate and air pollution (AP) scenarios.

 - Develop a web-based planning tool where local stakeholders in each region can explore the project results to understand how scenarios of climate change, air pollution and policy development will affect the ecosystems.

-Local stakeholders will be involved through workshops.
-On the Global and European scales we will participate in meetings by networks bridging between the scientific and the policy communities, e.g. AMAP, UNECE, CLRTAP HTAP.
+Local stakeholders was involved through workshops.
+On the Global and European scales we participated in meetings by networks bridging between the scientific and the policy communities.

-The project is coordinated by the Swedish Meteorological and Hydrological Institute, SMHI, Sweden.
+The project was coordinated by the Swedish Meteorological and Hydrological Institute, SMHI, Sweden.

 Project participants from: